spring-projects/spring-webflow/readme.txt

 1. webflow-architecture.xml
 2. webflow-workspace.xml

+SonarJ is an architecture analysis tool.
-When opened from SonarJ these provide an architectural breakdown of the Spring Web Flow projects.
+When opened in SonarJ, these files provide an architectural breakdown of the Spring Web Flow projects.
-It is recommended that you view this breakdown to familiarize yourself with the Spring Web Flow system architecture, including its layers, subsystems, dependencies, and various architectural metrics such as total lines of code and average component dependency.
+This can be a good way to familiarize yourself with the Spring Web Flow system architecture, including its layers, subsystems, dependencies, and various architectural metrics such as total lines of code and average component dependency.

 To use SonarJ:
 1. Download it from http://www.hello2morrow.com/en/sonarj/sonarj.php